Last update: Dec 9, 2024 @ 4:34 pm

 Aix-en-Provence would be your next art destination, hometown of Paul Cézanne, you could see there his beloved Mount Sainte-Victoire which he painted 87 times, make sure to also visit his workshop.
 Cézanne’s work inspired many later artists, particularly Picasso, who called Cézanne ‘the father of us all’.
 Picasso ended up buying a 17th century castle on the slope of Mount Sainte-Victoire itself that he called his residence for about 8 years.
 “I have just bought myself Cézanne’s mountain” he said.
 It’s also there that Pablo chose to be buried.
 In addition, if you love art, Hotel de Caumont Art Center and the Granet Museum are not to be missed.

 Finally be sure to catch the Carrières de Lumières multimedia art show in Les Baux-de-Provence.
 It combines the projection of images of famous paintings and beautiful music into a spectacular show.
-Ironically the 2018 show was about Pablo Picasso and the 2019 about Van Gogh…
+Ironically the 2018 show was about Pablo Picasso, the 2019 about Van Gogh… and the 2025 show will be dedicated to Monet!

 Pétanque